 Resplendant in white suit and spats he's the sort of "mama,mia" Italian cliche that you half expect to burst into

-He's given a nice song himself though,which amply demonstrates that narrator Gordon Rollings had a more than acceptable singing range to go with his verbal dexterity.
+He's given a nice song himself though,which also proves that narrator Gordon Rollings had a more than acceptable singing range to go with his verbal dexterity

 If I am happy,I sing a libretto,sometimes I sing both in bass and falsett_o."

 So that's the full list of characters for both series.
 The Herbs truely sliced and diced !

 If you haven't done so already,check out what Michael Bond had to say about them all and how he initially tried to tie-in the character's traits with their plant characteristics. here

 And a reminder that all the differences between the 2 series are discussed on the "overview" page

 A lot of his time is spent scurrying about but he's also perfectly capable of some moments of quiet reflection.The bone fixation was a theme in both series,but he swapped his old kennel in The Herbs for a very desirable residence in the sequel -as befitting his elevated star status ......and useful for the odd plot line too.